How to Take Perfect Notes with Your Voice Using AI and Notion

 I’d also recommend checking out the Pipedream docs if you want to work more with the platform.

-This workflow and tutorial took well over 150 hours to research, test, debug, and write.
-I’ve been working on it continually for several months, and my initial testing started well over a year ago.
+This workflow and tutorial took well over 250 hours to research, test, debug, and write.
+I’ve been working on it continually for over 2 years.

 If you’d like to support my work, the best way is to share it.
 So if you enjoyed this tutorial, please share it on Twitter, LinkedIn, or with a friend 🙂